-Henry Ford Allegiance Health is committed to your long-term lung health, and we will follow up with your care after your lung screening.
+Henry Ford Jackson Hospital is committed to your long-term lung health, and we will follow up with your care after your lung screening.
 As part of our lung cancer screening program, one of our radiologists will review the results of your screening, based on recommendations from the National Comprehensive Cancer Network®—a not-for-profit alliance of 25 of the world’s leading cancer centers.
 Your follow-up care may include periodic CT scans to monitor your lung health and ensure your highest quality of life.

 For more information on lung screenings, please call (517) 205-2388.